 Alzheimer's Care: 6 Tips to Improve Daily Life

 There's a lot you can do to help someone you care about with Alzheimer's enjoy their day-to-day activities.
-Even though people with Alzheimer's may get frustrated or confused easily, try these steps to help them feel calm and safe.
+Even though people with the disease can get frustrated or confused easily, try these steps to help them feel calm and safe.

 1. Keep a Routine